Cookies on this website

 I was educated at the University of Exeter, and received a PhD (nanomedicine), having worked on graphene-based anti-cancer nanomedicine.
 After a short spell at UCL working on photonanomedicine for the detection of cancer at early, curable and reversible stage funded by the CRUK, I went to Imperial College London developing plasmonic nanomedicines for disease theranostics.
 In 2022, I joined the Radcliffe Department of Medicine.

-Our work also involves the design and manufacture of cardiovascular implants using a range of 3D printing and biofabrication processes.
+Our work involves the design and manufacture of cardiovascular implants using a range of 3D printing and biofabrication processes as well as developing injectable nanomedicines for the controlled, sustained and slow release of nitric oxide.

 Collaborations